radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

     submitted 10 structure jobs [structure-test-K-3]
     submitted 10 structure jobs [structure-test-K-4]

+> **Note** This step may take some time...

 ### Track progress until finished
 You can check for finished results by using the `get_clumpp_table()` function, which tries to summarize the finished results files.
 If no results are ready it will simply print a warning message telling you to wait.
 A more straightforward way to monitor progress is to just ask the jobs whether they are finished yet.
-The list of jobs for a structure analysis are retained in the `asysncs` list, which can be examined like so:
+The list of jobs for a STRUCTURE analysis are retained in the `asysncs` list, which can be examined like so:

 ```python
 ## see submitted jobs (we query first 5 here)